 Dust Mites are tiny organisms (about a quarter of a millimeter long) that like warmth and humidity and they mainly live on dead skin cells.
 This makes our homes a perfect place for them and explains why they are so plentiful in every home so if you have this particular allergy, avoidance can be quite difficult.

 Many people think they have a dust allergy or a dust mite allergy but it is not the Dust Mites themselves that are the allergens but the protein substances contained in their excrement.
 The proteins attack the respiratory passages causing Allergic Rhinitis and Asthma and can aggravate Atopic Dermatitis.

-What Are The Symptoms Of Allergy To Dust Mites
+What Are The Symptoms Of Dust Mite Allergy

 - Allergic Rhinitis